The Blue and White Lion

 The Blue and White Lion (Der weißblaue Löwe) is a 1952 West German comedy film directed by Werner Jacobs and Olf Fischer and starring Wastl Witt, Elise Aulinger and Lore Frisch.
+It is based on several stories by Ludwig Thoma.
 It was shot at the Bavaria Studios in Munich.
 The film's sets were designed by Franz Bi and Bruno Monden.

+Synopsis

+While very drunk, Bavarian Josef Filser agrees to buy a dilapidated fire station from the municipality.
+Sobered up the next day, he can't remember the deal.
+When the mayor insists on their agreement, Filser retaliates by breaking off the engagement of their son and daughter.